danielil/RayTracer/README.md

 Limitations/ToDo
 ------------------
 <ul>
-  <li>Input-based scene files as well as support for additional objects and materials.</li>
   <li>Multiple object intersections is not supported.
 The RayTracer will simply render the first object intersected, even if there is an object behind it.
 This is a direct consequence of the RayTracer not being recursive.
 This should change in the near future.
   <li>Add material support in addition to object color.
 Make color derived from material rather than object and specify material color reflectance efficiency.</li>
   <li>Refactor the OpenMP usage with the C++17 execution policies (http://en.cppreference.com/w/cpp/algorithm/execution_policy_tag_t) when they become available.</li>